On the analyticity of electronic reduced densities for molecules: Introduction.

 The paper is organized as follow.
-In Section~\ref{s:elliptic}, we provide a general notation, basic facts on real analyticity, and a result on elliptic regularity, that was essentially present in \cite{j}.
+In Section~\ref{s:elliptic}, we provide a general notation, basic facts on real analyticity, and a result on elliptic regularity from \cite{j}.
 In Section~\ref{s:twisted-diff}, we review the twisted calculus based on Hunziker's twist, show how it can be used to ``desingularize'' a differential equation with Coulomb singularities, and apply elliptic regularity to the corresponding twisted equation.
-Section~\ref{s:proof} is devoted to the proof of our main results, namely Theorems~\ref{th:courant-anal}, ~\ref{th:rho-k-anal}, and~\ref{th:gamma-k-anal}.
+Section~\ref{s:proof} is devoted to the proof of our main results, namely Theorems~\ref{th:courant-anal}, \ref{th:rho-k-anal}, and~\ref{th:gamma-k-anal}.
 The extension of these results to a larger class of Hamiltonians is performed in Section~\ref{s:extensions}.
-Finally, we gathered in Appendix~\ref{app:computations} some computations that are used in the main text and provide in Appendix~\ref{app:pseudo} basic material on global pseudo-differential operators.
+Finally, we gathered in Appendix~\ref{app:computations} some elementary computations that are used in the main text and provide in Appendix~\ref{app:pseudo} basic material on global pseudo-differential operators.

 {\bf Acknowledgments:} The authors thanks S. Fournais and T. \O stergaard S\o rensen for fruitful discussions related to the subject of this paper.
 Dedicated to K.